Bureau of Meteorology: Reorganisation and expansion

+Twenty-first century

 In October 2022, the BOM requested media organisations and outlets to update their style guides so that the agency was to be referred to as the "Bureau of Meteorology" in the first instance and "the Bureau" in subsequent professional references, in line with other governmental agencies and the Meteorology Act 1955.
 The decision was reversed that week.
 During this period, the media cycle on this story led to death threats sent from the public to the organisation and were received by general staff, scientists, meteorologists, and other specialists within the organisation, those of which had no input or were a part of the request.
 Some BOM employees at the time requested not to have their name used during live media crosses as a safety precaution.
 The style guide change was unclear as to whether the BOM also wanted the public to stop calling them the "BOM".

 On 22 October 2025, the BOM released an updated website for the first time in 12 years with a new design and functionality, including https; however, it caused a public backlash mainly due to changes in navigation and the radar display.
 The change was described by some as "confusing", "clunky" and "really bad."
 7News weather presenter Tony Auden said of the changes to the radar: "While it's never been properly defined, we’ve always had a rule of thumb that black on the radar means hail, and it's worked pretty well over the years...The new BOM radar view has essentially clipped the top end of the radar scale at orange, so we can't see any detail in the biggest storms ...
 This left a lot of people in the dark about the threat to their homes during the height of the severe weather yesterday.”

 Queensland Premier David Crisafulli said "the changes to the website don't make sense", while federal Nationals leader David Littleproud said people in his rural Queensland electorate “were not given the information they needed after the recent rain event”.
 On 29 October, the federal Environment Minister Murray Watt and Climate Change Minister Chris Bowen said the bureau had lost its social licence because of the website upgrade and demanded urgent changes.
 Watt wrote in a statement: "It’s clear that the new BOM website is not meeting many users' expectations, with a significant range of feedback provided to the Bureau in recent days ...
 I made clear my expectations that the BoM needed to consider this feedback and, where appropriate, adjust the website's settings as soon as possible."
 Also on 29 October, the BOM apologised for the changes and said "adjustments" will be made.
+The re-design by Deloitte and the digital infrastructure by Accenture cost a total of $96.5 million, against an original budget of $31 million.